prog4biol/pfb2019/README.md

 There are also specific data table and frame handling libraries like [Pandas](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).

 Here is a [intro](https://pandas.pydata.org/pandas-docs/stable/dsintro.html) to data structures in Panda.

+Here is a very nice [interactive tutorial](https://www.learnpython.org/en/Pandas_Basics)

 ### Exceptions